ajlanghorn/aws-ako20-cicd-security/content/Prerequisites/_index.md

 - `Account Type`: `Individual`
 - `Data Classification`: `Account is not used for production`

 There is no need to change S3 Public Access settings or to opt-in to any newer regions.
-As long as you stick to the same region consistently, you are able to make use of any commercial region for today's session.
+**You must make use of EU (Ireland) (eu-west-1) for today's session.**

 ### CloudFormation